 A critical part of a dental care program for cats is an at-home examination of their teeth and gums.
 It is recommended that owners perform this routine on their cats for one to two minutes at least two to three times a month.
 It can help you identify potential problems early so you can schedule an appointment with your vet and keep your kitty as healthy as possible.
 You will be glad to know that it's relatively easy and most cats get used to it after the first few times.

 Many cat owners will laugh when you ask them about examining their cat's teeth.
 People believe their cats won't sit still for it or that their cat will just fight and scratch the entire time.
 It may not be the most straightforward task, but it is important, and being prepared will make a world of difference.

 Gather all your supplies beforehand so you can direct all of your attention to your cat.
-Choose a time when your cat is naturally calm; gently waking it up from a nap is a good move.
+Choose a time when your cat is naturally calm.
 Ensure that you are calm as well because your cat will pick up on any negativity or nervousness you have about the exam.